1871fotc/fotc/docs/walks/jewish-trail.md

 ???+ directions "Directions"

-    Starting from the ==TOP LEFT HAND== corner of the small Jewish portion, walk down the first row, looking left.
+    Starting in Portion 3 from the Peter Jackson Parade end and closest to Frederick street, walk down the first row, looking left.
 About the 16th headstone from the start is the grave of...

     ![](../assets/sam-burmister.jpg){ width="20%" }